-Helm MasterTM is an fully integrated boat control system for Yamaha outboard-powered boats, in twin, triple, or quad engine configurations, which includes digital electronic steering, digital electronic throttle and shift, and a joystick control to facilitate docking.
+Helm MasterTM is an fully integrated boat control system for Yamaha outboard-powered boats, in twin or triple engine configurations, which includes digital electronic steering, digital electronic throttle and shift, and a joystick control to facilitate docking.
 It also includes a virtual anchoring system, called "Set Point."